Stop! Your Lease Extension in Old Stratford Could Be FREE

 A Old Stratford leasehold property depreciates with the years remaining on the lease.

-Leasehold properties in Old Stratford with over one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your home.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and service charges merit it.
+Leasehold residencies in Old Stratford with over one hundred years unexpired on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your home.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and service charges merit it.

 Lender Requirement